lawrence-jeff/MMHomeDashboard/README.md

 * Scheduled sleep/wake of the monitor
 * Remote control to push notifications from other systems (Home Assistant)
 * Rotating screen support driven by home assistant (which is optionally driven by Alexa commands to "show screen XXX"
+* Alerts sent from Home Assistant when the Frigate Add-in detects people or cars in the camera view.

 <img src="https://github.com/lawrence-jeff/MMHomeDashboard/blob/master/image.png" width="750"><br>